-IN 1959, STANLEY KRAMER produced and directed the movie On The Beach, starring Gregory Peck, Ava Gardner, Fred Astaire and Anthony Perkins.
-Set in 1964, it was filmed in part in Frankston near Melbourne.
+In I959, Stanley Kramer produced and directed the movie On The Beach starring Gregory Peck, Ava Gardner, Fred Astaire and Anthony Perkins.
+Set in 1964, it was filmed in part on sandy beach at Mornington near Melbourne.
 The plot revolves around the aftermath of a nuclear holocaust that finds the USS Sawfish, an American nuclear submarine now commanded by Australia, on a desperate mission.
 It sails first to San Francisco and then San Diego, seeking but failing to contact survivors (there being none).
-It then voyages to Melbourne where the crew and the locals have love affairs and either die of radiation as the fallout spreads south or commit suicide first.
+It proceeds on to Melbourne where the crew and the locals have love affairs and either commit suicide or die from radiation.
 Cut to credits.